For land tax purposes, a fixed trust is a trust that is not an excluded trust, a discretionary trust or a trust to which a unit trust scheme relates.

 The beneficiary(ies) will be assessed land tax at the general land tax rates of land tax.

-The beneficiary’s assessment will include a deduction equal to their share of the land tax assessed under the trustee’s ownership (Stage 1 above).
+The beneficiary’s individual Land Tax Assessment will include a deduction equal to their share of the land tax assessed under the trustee’s ownership (Stage 1 above).

 If the beneficiary does not own any other taxable land, the deduction will reduce the land tax payable to zero and there will be no further land tax liability to pay by the beneficiary.